exadel-inc/etoolbox-authoring-kit/docs/md/injectors.md

 - ability to inject any resource by an absolute or relative path (in fact not only a child or a "grandchild", but also a parent, or an unrelated resource, or even the current resource itself);
-- ability to inject a secondary Sling model adapted from such resource;
+- ability to inject a secondary Sling model adapted from such resource (or else from a resource wrapped in a synthetic request);
 - ability to select particular properties from a target resource used for injection and/or adaptation into a secondary model.
 This way, you can create and manage several "virtual" resources from one "real" resource.